Q: What are the typical demographics of your tour groups?

-A: Since we stay in Bed & Breakfasts (casa particulares), we will be divided into smaller lodgings, most with 2+ guest rooms.
+A: Since we stay in Bed & Breakfasts (casa particulares), we are often divided into smaller lodgings, most with 2+ guest rooms.
 They located near each other, so it’s easy to walk from one to another.
 If you are a single traveler, we will be sure you are not the only guest staying at a B&B.

 Q: I don’t live in Colorado.
 Is there any way to participate in the Curious About Cuba seminars remotely?

 A: Yes!
 The classes are designed to help you understand Cuba better while you are there.
 We have had guests from out of state and I send them the outline and lots of links, including a book list.
-The content will be in webinar or YouTube format in a few months.
+The instruction is also found on our YouTube Channel.
 There’s a great movie/book list provided as well.
 The movie, “The Lost City” with Andy Garcia is a favorite!